Caddo

 - Cultural Symbols Motifs

-- Common motifs include natural elements and spiritual symbols, often depicted in pottery and textiles.
+- Common motifs include natural elements and ancestral symbols, often seen in Caddo pottery and regalia.

 - What Brings Joy

-- Community gatherings, storytelling, and traditional dances bring joy and reinforce cultural bonds.
+- Community gatherings, traditional dances, and storytelling are sources of joy and cultural pride.

 - Celebrations Joyful Traditions